COVID-19 Convalescent Plasma

 Hospitalized Patients Who Are Immunocompetent

-Under the revised EUA, the use of CCP is not authorized for hospitalized patients who do not have immunosuppressive disease or who are not receiving immunosuppressive treatments.
+Under the revised EUA, the use of CCP is not authorized for hospitalized patients with COVID-19 who do not have immunosuppressive disease or who are not receiving immunosuppressive treatments.

 Clinical data on the use of CCP for the treatment of COVID-19 in hospitalized patients who are immunocompetent, including data from several randomized trials and the U.S. Expanded Access Program for CCP, are summarized in Table 4c.

-Results from the 3 largest randomized controlled trials that evaluated CCP in hospitalized patients—RECOVERY,28 CONCOR-1,29 and REMAP-CAP4—found no evidence of benefit from the use of high-titer CCP in hospitalized patients with COVID-19.
+Results from the 3 largest randomized controlled trials that evaluated CCP in hospitalized patients—RECOVERY,33 CONCOR-1,34 and REMAP-CAP6—found no evidence of benefit from the use of high-titer CCP in hospitalized patients with COVID-19.
 All 3 were open-label trials that were stopped early due to futility.

 The Panel recommends against the use of CCP for the treatment of COVID-19 in hospitalized patients who are immunocompetent (AI).